Jahia/jahia-scriptrunner/README.md

 * Built-in script to perform language integrity checks on JCR contents node inside of a Jackrabbit persistence manager without needed to start the whole repository system.
 This is very useful if there is a problem with the Lucene indexes preventing a full startup of the repository.
+* Built-in script to access EHCache serialized data for a Jahia server installation.
+The provided script only starts a CacheManager for Jahia's internal cache, not Hibernate's caches, but it is easy to improve the script to add a second cache manager configuration.
 * Helper classes to provide a JDBC connection or Jackrabbit persistence manager instances to easily access these backends.
 You can use this to for example directly load node states from a Jackrabbit persistence manager and perform checks or even modify entries without starting the repository !